For now our Halo profiles only cover the 1980s. Specifically, 1983-88. Wowie zowie !

 Some more period music to finish reading, if you want…

-Madonna’s Material Girl is another obvious choice.
+Madonna’s Material Girl is another obvious choice when it comes to Halo.
 It was in fact once referenced in the comics.

 History (part 5)